blueprismo/100-golang-exercices/intermediate_exercices/027/README.md

 In the snippet above we can see that the difference in the declaration between array and slice is the absence of the size.

-Exercise: Create a slice from the quote in the variable "mystring"
+Exercise: From the slice `myslice`, create a new slice containing only the middle 3 elements.
+Hint: use slice[start:end] syntax

 ```go
 package main